weweb-assets/ww-input-checkbox/AI.md

 - change: Triggered when the checkbox value changes.
 Payload: { "domEvent": Event, "value": boolean }
 - initValueChange: Triggered when the initial value changes.
 Payload: { "value": boolean }

+***States:***
+- checked: Automatically added when checkbox is checked, removed when unchecked
+- readonly: Automatically added when readonly is true, removed when false

 ***Exposed Element Actions:***
 None